-You’re a business owner who gets exicted when you talk about your offering.
+You’re a business owner who gets

 You can sit with friends, family and potential customers and easily speak about what’s special about your product.
 It flows.
 It’s inspired and from the heart.